 Milanese Minestrone Soup

-This long and slow cooked Milanese Minestrone Soup is what you will find in a trattoria in Italy’s capital city of Milan.
-Loaded with vegetables, herbs, beans and rice, this soup gets a major flavor boost from a very Italian ingredient.
+This Milanese Minestrone Soup (Minestrone alla Milanese) is what you will find in a trattoria in Italy’s capital city of Milan.
+It’s a different kind of minestrone without tomatoes, however, it’s loaded with vegetables, herbs, beans and rice.
+Definitely not lacking in flavor as it gets a major flavor boost from a very secret and Italian ingredient.
+Read on to find out what the secret is…

 In typical Italian fashion, different regions of Italy have their own take on this popular soup.
-Minestrone translates to ‘big soup’ and seasonal vegetables are always used with a few differences depending on where you are.
+Minestrone simply translates to ‘big soup’.
+Seasonal vegetables are always used with a few variances, again, depending on what region of Italy you might be in.

-This soup freezes so well.
-I like to re-use the soup containers from my Chinese takeout.
-To reheat, I microwave for a couple of minutes to loosen the soup from the container, then add to a saucepan to heat through.
+Another nice thing is that this soup freezes so well.
+Just store it in a good, sealable Tupperware type tub in the freezer.
+When ready to reheat and enjoy again just microwave for a couple of minutes to loosen the soup from the container, then add to a saucepan to thoroughly heat through.

 If you’ve tried this Milanese Minestrone Soup or any other recipe on the blog, then don’t forget to rate the recipe and let me know it turned out in the comments below.
 You can leave a question there too.
 I love to hear from my readers!